top of page

 • How changes or issues will be handled

-• Who your main point of contact will be
+• Who our main point of contact will be

-Regular updates help you stay informed and avoid surprises.
+Regular updates help us stay informed and avoid surprises.
 Don’t hesitate to ask questions or request progress photos.

 Understand the Contract Terms

-Before signing, review the contract carefully.
+Before signing, we should review the contract carefully.
 It should cover:

 • Scope of work and materials to be used